ThukkaramSrinivasan/ToonLyt/README.md

 # ToonLyt | The Pastiche Creator

 ## About:
 ToonLyt | An Android application that helps you create pastiches and cartoonised images.
-Pastiche - is nothing but an artistic work in a style that imitates that of another work or an artist.
+Pastiche is basically an artistic work in a style that imitates that of another work or an artist.
 There are over 15+ style images available in this applciation.
-It is available for all **Android Phones above** *Android 8.0 - Oreo*.
+ToonLyt is currently available for all **Android Phones above** *Android 8.0 - Oreo*.

 ## Download for Android
 Download the ToonLyt APK from the  [latest release](https://github.com/sairpa/ToonLytV2/releases).

-## Intro:
+## How it works:
 It uses one of the Machine Learning Techniques - *Neural Style Transfer* for Pastiche Creation.
 This works by selecting a Style image and Source Image, extracting these features separately and rendering them into a single stylized image.

 ## Features: